 - A. Employees may choose to accrue CTO hours in lieu of receiving pay for overtime hours worked. - B. In no event shall an employee accrue CTO hours in excess of ninety-six (96) hours.
 Once an employee has been credited with compensatory time, the employee may not receive a lump sum payment for the hours accrued unless the employee is separated from City service, or as specified in Section C below.
 Upon separation, the employee will be paid at his/her regular rate of pay for the remaining compensatory balance. - C. Employees are expected to request the use of accrued CTO in accordance with the procedures and timelines established by each department or division.
 The City reserves the right to require the employee to take time off to reduce the accrued hours to the maximum accrual.
 If the City exercises its right to require the time off, the employee must be allowed thirty (30) days to make arrangements.
-When the employee is carrying the maximum CTO hours, all overtime must be paid at time and one-half in the pay period worked.
-In the second (2nd) pay period of the calendar year, the City shall pay the employee for up to forty (40) CTO hours earned through the previous pay period at the then current regular rate of pay. - D. The department director or his/her management designee shall have the sole discretion in approving or denying the use of accrued CTO hours.
+When the employee is carrying the maximum CTO hours, all overtime must be paid at time and one- half in the pay period worked.
+In the first pay period in December, the City shall pay the employee for up to forty (40) CTO hours earned through the previous pay period at the then current regular rate of pay.
+This process will be administered via a form provided by the City. - D. The department director or his/her management designee shall have the sole discretion in approving or denying the use of accrued CTO hours.